BYU-CS-Discord/CSBot/README.md

 - **between** - Find rooms available during a time range on specific day(s)
 - **when** - Check when a specific room is next available

 The room finder automatically updates its database every Sunday at 2 AM to stay current with the semester schedule.
+Use [`/scraperooms`](#scraperooms) to update the database manually.

 ### /help